RRL-dev/NLPToolkitPlus/README.md

 The cancer and diabetes data are located in `resources/data`.
 To integrate these into a database (`data.db`), follow the instructions above to use `FilesToSQL`.

-### Tutorial: Using LightChain for SQL Database Interactions
+### Tutorial: Using NLPToolkitPlus for SQL Database Interactions

-A comprehensive tutorial is available in the `lightchain/examples/text_to_sql/tutorial.py` file.
-This tutorial demonstrates how to interact with a SQL database using the LightChain library.
+A comprehensive tutorial is available in the `nltkp/examples/text_to_sql/tutorial.py` file.
+This tutorial demonstrates how to interact with a SQL database using the NLPToolkitPlus library.

 #### Prerequisites

-- Ensure you have installed the `lightchain` library.
+- Ensure you have installed the `nltkp` library.
 - Create a `.env` file in your project's root directory and add your OpenAI API key:

 ```plaintext
 OPENAI_API_KEY=your_openai_api_key_here
 ```

-You can view and download the raw content of the tutorial [here](https://raw.githubusercontent.com/RRL-dev/lightchain/main/lightchain/examples/text_to_sql/tutorial.py).
+You can view and download the raw content of the tutorial [here](https://raw.githubusercontent.com/RRL-dev/NLPToolkitPlus/main/nltkp/examples/text_to_sql/tutorial.py).

 ## To-do List

 - [ ] Implement Text-to-Elasticsearch functionality.
 - [ ] Implement Text-to-MongoDB functionality.
-- [ ] Develop tools-lightchain for additional utility functions.
+- [ ] Develop tools-nltkp for additional utility functions.

 ## Contributions

-Contributions to LightChain are welcome!
+Contributions to NLPToolkitPlus are welcome!
 Please fork the repository and submit pull requests for any enhancements or bug fixes.

 ### License